sveneisenschmidt/yay/docs/examples.md

 3\) Make a request to [localhost:50080/api/achievements](http://localhost:50080/api/achievements).
-Here you can see a list of available achievements, in this demo you can earn both achievements by performing 5x the action `demo-action` for the first achievement and then 10x the action `demo-action` for the second achievement.
+Here you can see a list of available achievements, in this demo you can earn both achievements by performing 5x the action `demo-action-01` for the first achievement and then 10x the action `demo-action-01` for the second achievement.

 ```bash
 curl -X "GET" http://localhost:50080/api/achievements/